tokay-lang/tokay/README.md

 # Tokay

-Tokay is a programming language designed for ad-hoc parsing.
+Tokay is a programming language, designed for ad-hoc parsing and syntax-based development.

 > [!IMPORTANT]
 > Tokay is under development and not considered for production use yet.